marvin-hansen/SP-contest/README.md

 Choice 1: [Download the 50 Year dataset](https://github.com/marvin-hansen/SP-contest/tree/master/Data)

 Choice 2: Get the [sample data loader notebook](https://github.com/marvin-hansen/SP-contest/blob/master/SP500.ipynb)
    * The sample data loader contains only scripts to download and split the data into train and test without any fearture engineering.
+By default, the last 30 days are used as vaildation dataset.
+Set valid to zero in case no validation dataset is required.

 Choice 3: Get the [sample data processor notebook](https://github.com/marvin-hansen/SP-contest/blob/master/SAMPLE_Data_Proc_V_0_7.ipynb)
   * The sample data processor contains a data loader, several sample feature generators, and other tools for feature engineering.